TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 the tokens in this code would be "if","(","x","!=",")","{","n","++",";","}" .
 This is very important for parsing.

-after the Scanner tokenizes the statement in the above section , the Syntax analyzer first checks:
+after the Scanner has tokenized the statement in the above section , the Syntax analyzer first checks:

 > if(x!=10)